ManasRanjanSahoo11/C-By-Manas/README.md

+# What I am learn
+- C++ Programming(Overview):<br>
+    C++ is a versatile and high-performance programming language designed for system programming, game development, and general-purpose applications.
+   It combines low-level memory manipulation with high-level abstractions, offering developers the flexibility to control hardware resources while maintaining code readability and scalability.

+- Basic Of C++ Programming.<br>
+- Operators in C++.<br>
+- Conditional Statements.<br>
+- Looping in C++.<br>
+- Array in C++.<br>
+- Function in C++.<br>
+- Recursion.<br>
+- Storage Class in C++.<br>
+- Structure.<br>
+- Union.<br>
+- Enumeration(enum).<br>
+- File Handling.<br>
+- Exception Handling.<br>
+- OOPs Concept.<br>
+- Access Specifiers.<br>
+- Constructor.<br>
+- Destructor.<br>
+- Friend Function.<br>
+- Vector.<br>

+- Version Control (GitHub):<br>
+I have acquired knowledge about using Git for version control, including initializing a repository, committing changes, and pushing code to GitHub.

+- Documentation Skills:<br>
+I have practiced creating a clear and informative README file.
+This involves writing in Markdown, providing usage instructions, explaining the project structure, and more.

+- Project Structure:<br>
+I have gained an understanding of organizing code into functions, creating modular structures, and managing multiple files in a project.

+- Problem Solving:<br>
+I have likely encountered and resolved issues and errors during the development process, enhancing my problem-solving skills.

 # Stydent Management System Project In Cpp

 This console-based Student Management System is implemented in C++, allowing users to perform various operations related to student data.